Soko (სოკო)

 By 2050, up to 70% of people will be living in urban areas.1

 This and similar statements have become buzzwords in the discourse on urbanism.
 While the numbers may vary, the trend towards urbanisation is irreversible.
 Sadly, a significant number of urban settlements fall well short of the ideals that inhabitants hope for – issues such as vehicle congestion, lack of green spaces, and soaring housing costs run rampant.
 The list of urban challenges is extensive.
-At times, this even sparks a counter trend of deurbanisation – a glorification of settling remotely, cultivating gardens, and living off the grid, far away from the noise and pollution of the city.
+At times, this even sparks a counter trend of de-urbanisation – a glorification of settling remotely, cultivating gardens, and living off the grid, far away from the noise and pollution of the city.

-It’s important to remember that we already know how to transform cities into livable spaces: environmental sustainability, streets that cater to pedestrians and cyclists, efficient public transport, affordable and community-oriented housing, ethically mindful technology, and inclusivity are all issues we have already learned how to tackle.
+It’s important to remember that we already know how to transform cities into livable spaces: environmental sustainability, streets that cater to pedestrians and cyclists, efficient public transport, affordable and community-oriented housing, ethical and society-oriented technology, and inclusion are all issues we have already learned how to tackle.

-We work with progressive civil society movements, organisations, think tanks, foundations, municipalities, politicians and political parties, NGOs, academic institutions and universities that work on urbanism or have an interest in it.
+We work with progressive civil society movements, youth organisations, think tanks, foundations, municipalities, politicians and political parties, NGOs, academic institutions and universities that work on urbanism or have an interest in it.

 We want people to know about Alternative Urbanisation.
 Alternative Urbanisation is about being eco-friendly, caring for people, helping local economies, ensuring homes, health, clean water and air, and making residents feel safe and happy.